 Breastfeeding fathers understand their role in caring for their partners, helping with diaper changes, installing the car seat, and accompanying mom to baby’s first doctor’s appointment, etc. But, often times, dads aren’t sure how they can help their partners breastfeed their babies.
 When their partner experiences challenges with breastfeeding, they often feel helpless.
 They WANT to help, but they aren’t sure how!
 My son’s father will tell you, he can relate.

-When I was a first-time mom (that’s my son’s father, myself, and first-born in the photo above), I endured more than my fair share of breastfeeding problems.
+When I was a first-time mom (that’s my first-born, and I, in the photo above), I endured more than my fair share of breastfeeding problems.
 Concerns about milk supply; cracked, bleeding, sore nipples; difficulty latching; and toe-curling pain were just a few of the issues I experienced the first few weeks.
 My son’s father bore witness to it all.
 He desperately wanted to help.
 He hated seeing me and our baby in so much agony!
 Together, we had decided to breastfeed our baby.
 But, when it came down to it, he felt like a helpless bystander, unable to assist.
 I saw the sadness in his eyes and the pain it brought him when I wept.
 Breastfeeding was not what we thought it would be.
 Not what the books had led us to believe it would be like.
 He didn’t know what to do.
 He tried to offer me words of encouragement.
 He held my hand and rubbed my back as I cringed while breastfeeding.
 But, he still felt awful not knowing how to help.
 Some days he would tell me, “You’re doing great!
 It will get better!” other days he tried to console me by telling me, “You did your best.
 It’s OK to quit.”
 His commit to breastfeeding waned and surged, just as mine did – some days feeling very optimistic and others feeling downright hopeless.

 Ultimately, it was my son’s father who kept my hope alive.
 It was my son’s father who encouraged me to seek help from a Lactation Consultant.
 He recognized his limitations and understood that HE could influence my decision to breastfeed more than anyone else on this earth.